UTEP-CS-1/website/labs/2/spec.md

 ## Submit

-Turn in your completed worksheet to your TA before the end of your lab session.
+Hand in your completed worksheet before the end of your lab session.

 Upload your code file(s) to the Lab 2 assignment on Gradescope.